What is your approach to therapy?

 Our cancellation policies vary by your specific therapist.
 Please check our Investment page for this information.

 We do our best to be understanding of emergencies that may arise, which is why we want to make sure you understand our policy before you begin working with us.
-As much as we want to be flexible every time something comes up, we appreciate your understanding that sessions cancelled within 24 hours of your appointment time, for any reason, will be charged.
+As much as we want to be flexible every time something comes up, we appreciate your understanding that sessions cancelled within 24-48 hours (depending on therapist) of your appointment time, for any reason, will be charged.